Jurong: Jurong Industrial Estate

 In 1961, the Economic and Development Board (the EDB) was formed to spearhead Singapore's industrialisation.
 That same year, earthworks commenced for the development of Jurong's industrial estate.
 In 1962, the then-finance minister of Singapore, Dr. Goh Keng Swee, laid the foundation stone for the newly established National Iron and Steel Mills, the first factory in the new industrial estate.
 This factory, now known as NatSteel, is currently a subsidiary of Tata Steel of India.
 Jurong Industrial Estate expanded rapidly after the opening of National Iron and Steel Mills.

 In May 1965, Jurong Port became operational.

 In 1968, the Jurong Town Corporation was established to direct and manage Jurong's development.
 By this time, a total of 14.78 square kilometres of industrial land had been prepared, with 153 factories fully operational and 46 more under construction.
 As Singapore's economy continued to grow rapidly, addressing the challenge of accommodating new businesses and industries became increasingly pressing.
 To meet these demands, seven islets off the southern coast of Jurong were merged to create the 30 square-kilometre Jurong Island, which became the hub for oil, chemical and petrochemical factories, manufacturing industries and plants in Singapore.
 The construction and development of Jurong Island began in the early 1990s and was scheduled to be completed by 2010.
 By 2016, much of the development works have been completed, with some newer developments continuing to emerge.
 A number of heavy-type industrial companies and firms, such as DuPont and Teijin Polycarbonate, began operations on the island in the late 1990s.
 The Jurong Island Causeway provides the only land-based link to Jurong Island from mainland Singapore.
 Following the September 11 attacks in 2001, access to Jurong Island became heavily restricted.
-An entry/exit security pass is now required for all employees working at Jurong Island, and cameras and all other recording equipment are banned from being transported into the island.
+An entry/exit security pass is now required for all employees working at Jurong Island, visitors are only allowed to access Jurong Island after applying for a visitor pass that requires a security clearance, possession and transportation of cameras, recording equipment and electronic equipment are banned on the island itself.

 The success of Jurong Industrial Estate was a model for Singapore's later Regional Industrial Parks program, through which Singapore sought to boost its domestic economy through foreign industrial parks modeled on Jurong Industrial Estate.